Your Case Worth?

 “Isaacs and Isaacs made going through my accident stress free from start to finish.
 I knew I was in the right hands.
 The outcome was more then I imagined.
 If I had known how good of a job they did I would have went to them for past accidents.
 I learned really quick that Isaacs and Isaacs were not all talk.
 They sincerely care and work hard for you.
 They are the heavy hitters..”

 “Being in an accident is already a traumatic experience to begin with and not knowing what to do next can also cause stress.
 The team there made the process smooth and painless.
 I live in another state and was visiting Kentucky when the accident occurred, even with the distance the process went smoothly.
 Thanks for all the help.”

-The Truck driver and trucking company that are negligent and cause a truck accident wreck can be made to compensate you for all of your losses if they are found liable.
+A truck driver and trucking company that are negligent and cause a truck accident crash can be made to compensate you for all of your losses if they are found liable.
 This includes medical costs, lost wages, pain and suffering damages, and payment for damages arising from emotional distress.
 If death results from the accident, then the family members of the deceased may file a lawsuit for wrongful death damages.

 If you or a loved one were hurt in a truck accident, our experienced team at Isaacs & Isaacs can help you to file a case and seek the compensation you deserve.
-Our legal services are provided on contingency, so you only pay if we recover compensation for your claim.
-To learn more about how we can assist you in taking legal action after a Truck crash, give us a call today or use our free evaluation form.
+To learn more about how we can assist you in taking legal action after a Truck crash, give us a call today at our toll-free number or use our free evaluation form.